pjungwir/postgres-temporal-talk/slides.md

   - Type 7: Have both a Type I dimension and a Type II dimension!
   - This is getting complicated!

-- I have to credit Tom Johnston for making this criticism and connecting it to temporal databases.
-  - He also brings some reality to Slowly-Changing Dimensions when he asks, "What do you mean slow?"

 - The point isn't to criticize SCD,
   - but to use them as evidence that we need temporal databases, even in denormalized structures.
   - And if Facts are events, Dimensions are things, so they are a good fit for a temporal structure.